Impact of the Music of the Spheres World Tour: United States

 On 16 July 2025, a couple at Foxborough's Gillette Stadium were displayed on the screens with their arms wrapped around each other during the Jumbotron Song, a segment where Martin improvised lyrics about those who appeared on the broadcast feed.
 Instead of reacting positively, the pair tried to hide from the cameras.
 Videos exhibiting the moment went viral on social media.
-The duo were subsequently recognised as Andy Byron and Kristin Cabot from Astronomer, an artificial intelligence startup worth $1 billion.
+The duo were subsequently recognised as Andy Byron and Kristin Cabot of Astronomer, an artificial intelligence startup worth $1 billion.
 Both held chief officer positions and had spouses absent from the show, prompting accusations of an extramarital relationship.
 They were placed on leave and Astronomer started a formal investigation.
-The incident became subject of memes, television sketches and debates about privacy.
+The episode became subject of memes, sketches and debates on privacy.
 Some outlets referred to it as "Coldplaygate".
-Jonathan Mann crafted a mobile game inspired by what happened.
-Pornhub reported a surge in office and cheating-themed works on its website.
-Numerous fake news items gained traction online throughout the week, such as forged apology letters and Coldplay allegedly banning jumbotron cameras.
-The woman near the pair was mistaken for a colleague.
-Astronomer later announced that Byron and Cabot stepped down from their roles.
-Neither has spoken publicly about the episode or their relationship.
+Jonathan Mann produced a mobile game based on what happened.
+Pornhub reported a growth in demand for office and cheating-themed works.
+Numerous fake news items gained traction, such as the woman next to the pair being an office colleague.
+Astronomer revealed that Byron and Cabot stepped down in the following week.
+Months later, The Times interviewed Cabot and she clarified that both had split from their partners beforehand.
+Pepsi referenced the incident on its Super Bowl LX advertisement in 2026.